 In addition to the wide range of courses available at Catlin Gabel, the school also has a partnership with the Global Online Academy (GOA), which gives students access to more classes available at more than 70 independent national and international schools.

 Required.
 Two years (four semesters).
-Honors courses and Global Online Academy courses available.
-Students can select from classes in performing and visual arts, including music, voice, podcasting and recording; performance, musical theater, and theater tech; ceramics, drawing, fashion design, photography, and woodworking.
+Honors courses and Global Online Academy courses are available (the latter do not grant credit toward graduation requirements.)
+Students can select from classes in performing and visual arts, including music, voice, podcasting and recording; performance, musical theater, and theater tech; ceramics, drawing, photography, and woodworking.
 Go to The Arts page for more information.

 Optional.
 Programming and honors courses, as well as independent research and courses through the Global Online Academy.
 Details regarding specific classes are listed on the Computer Science page.

 Required.
 Four years.
-English 9, English 10, English 11 / American Studies; year of senior honors-level electives.
-For more information on required courses and electives at Catlin Gabel and through the GOA, go to the English page.
+English 9, English 10, English 11 or American Studies and a year of senior honors-level electives.
+For more information on required courses and electives at Catlin Gabel and through the GOA, visit the English page.

 Physical Education and Health

 Required.
-Three years, including Human Crossroads, The Modern World, and U.S. History / American Studies.
-Electives and honors classes on topics such as economics, philosophy, and Modern Middle East.
+Three years, including Human Crossroads, The Modern World, and U.S. History or American Studies.
+Electives and honors classes on topics such as economics, philosophy, Latin American History and Modern Middle East.
 More information is available on the Social Studies page.